 - 1. Infants born to mothers with confirmed COVID-19 should be considered PUIs. - 2.
 All infants born to mothers with suspected or confirmed COVID-19 should, if resources allow, be resuscitated in a separate adjacent room utilizing airborne PPE due to potential for aerosolization during the 2nd stage of labor and potential need for intubation of the infant.
 The infant should be bathed as soon as clinical condition allows. - 3.
 The CDC recommends testing for all neonates born to women with confirmed or suspected COVID-19.
 Infants should be tested at ~24 hours.
 If initial test results are negative, testing should be repeated at 48 hours.
-If infant is asymptomatic and expected to be discharged at <48 hours, a single test performed when the infant is >24 hours is acceptable.(241) - 4.
-All elective procedures to include circumcision should be deferred while infant is a PUI. - 5.
+If infant is asymptomatic and expected to be discharged at <48 hours, a single test performed when the infant is >24 hours is acceptable.(262) - 4.
+While most elective procedures should be deferred while an infant is a PUI, the AAP recommends that well newborns, defined as negative molecular testing and asymptomatic, can receive a circumcision.
+Newborns who are PUIs are not eligible for elective circumcision - 5.
 If hearing tests can be performed outpatient, it is acceptable to defer until COVID-19 testing is negative.
 If it is not easily available outpatient, ensure proper disinfection measures are used when cleaning equipment.

-Neonatal Intensive Care Unit (243)
+Neonatal Intensive Care Unit (265)